Step 4: Consider the Golden Rules when Rating

 • Persistence: has the company consistently paid the taxes it must pay?
 Has it consistently benefited from discounts?
 For instance, if a company has not paid taxes or paid fewer taxes in a year, this would be reflected in a lower effective tax rate.

-• If in full - the scale is on the higher end,
+• If in full - the severity is on the higher end,

-• If partially paid - the scale is on the lower end, but the impact remains positive
+• If partially paid - the severity is on the lower end, but the impact remains positive

 Whilst considering the ultimate value of the impact, remediation efforts should be taken into consideration when rating the persistence.